tofrank7/Excel_Project_Data_Analytics/Project_1_Dashboard/README.md

 ## Introduction

-This project uses Excel to create an interactive dashboard that helps job seekers explore salary trends for data-related roles by job title, country, and schedule type.
+This project uses Excel to create an interactive dashboard that helps job seekers explore salary trends for data-related roles by job title, country, and job schedule type.

 The dataset was provided by Luke Barousse as part of his Excel for Data Analytics course.
 It includes:
 * Job Titles